pvarki/python-rasenmaeher-api/README.rst

 Production docker
 ^^^^^^^^^^^^^^^^^

-TODO: Remove this section if this is a library and not an application

 There's a "production" target as well for running the application, remember to change that architecture tag to arm64 if building on ARM::